 In 2015, UNITAID, Population Services International and partners began implementing self-testing in Malawi, Zambia and Zimbabwe through the four-year STAR Project (HIV Self-Testing Africa Research).
 Between 2015 and 2017, the STAR Project will distribute nearly 750,000 self-test kits across the three countries.
 One of the goals of the project is to generate evidence on the feasibility, acceptability and impact of self-testing that will then inform official World Health Organization (WHO) guidance on the intervention in order to catalyse self-testing across the globe.39

 Antiretroviral treatment (ART) in Zambia

+Zambia has adopted 2013 WHO treatment guidelines that recommends anyone who tests positive for HIV should be started on treatment, regardless of their CD4 count, which indicates the level of virus in someone’s body.
+This is particularly important as early treatment can increase the likelihood of someone achieving viral suppression, when levels of HIV are so low the virus is effectively suppressed and so is much less likely to be transmitted.
 Considering the huge increase in the number of people eligible for treatment under these new guidelines, Zambia has shown commitment to increasing ART coverage.
-Between 2010 and 2013, 5.6 million new people were put on ART across the world, 4% of whom were in Zambia alone.26
+Between 2010 and 2013, 5.6 million new people were put on ART across the world, 4% of whom were in Zambia alone.41

-It is thought that 80% of Zambians are still on treatment after one year.
-Efforts need to be stepped up to ensure people who start treatment continue to take it as interrupted or stopped treatment causes illness, drug resistance and further transmission.27 Enhanced efforts also need to be made for children, as currently only 33% of those needing antiretroviral treatment (ART) are receiving it.28
+In 2014, around 85% of Zambians were still on treatment after one year.43 Efforts need to be stepped up to ensure people who start treatment continue to take it as interrupted or stopped treatment causes illness, drug resistance and further transmission.44

 HIV prevention programmes in Zambia